 The MACC program uses a program fee instead of tuition.
 The 2019-2020 MACC program fee is:

 $528 per credit hour ($15,840 for the 30 credit hour program of study) for South Carolina residents

 $1,031 per credit hour ($30,930 for the 30 credit hour program of study) for nonresidents

 Yes.
-Visit Financing Your Master's Degree for more information regarding merit-based financial awards.
+Visit our Scholarships and Awards page for more information regarding merit-based financial awards.

 Merit-based awards are quite competitive.
-Finalists for these awards generally have GPA's and GMAT scores that are substantially above the program averages.
-International applicants TOEFL/IELTS scores must meet the minimum requirements including individual section requirements in order to be competitive for merit-based aid.
+Finalists for these awards generally have GPAs and GMAT scores that are substantially above the program averages.

 Your application for admission is your application for merit-based aid.
 There is no additional application.
 All qualifying applicants will be considered.

-Interview fellowship awards for 2014-2015 ranged from $3,500 to $11,340.
 Other financial awards begin at $250 per semester.
 Graduate assistants receive a stipend of $2,000 per semester.
-MACC Scholars recipients receive a fellowship of either $2,000 or $500 depending on their SC residency status.
-Nonresidents receiving MACC Scholars awards and graduate assistant positions receive additional awards to reduce their program fees to the SC resident rate.
-Other nonresidents may also qualify for awards reducing the standard nonresident rate.
+MACC Scholars recipients receive a fellowship of $1,500 plus an additional award to bring them to the in-state tuition rate if they are not residents of SC.
+Most other nonresidents also qualify for awards reducing the standard nonresident rate.

 Yes.
 Currently graduate students may borrow from several student loan programs.
-These programs are constantly changing.
 For specific program requirements and application materials, contact the Office of Student Financial Aid and Scholarships: